-North Korea's Latest Missile Test Prompts A Tweeted Response From Trump
+North Korea Claims It Successfully Tested An ICBM

 "North Korea has just launched another missile.
 Does this guy have anything better to do with his life?
 Hard to believe that South Korea.....and Japan will put up with this much longer.
 Perhaps China will put a heavy move on North Korea and end this nonsense once and for all!"

-China, for its part, says it has already increased the presence of security agents on its border with North Korea, signed on to U.N. sanctions packages and more strongly enforce sanctions that bar imports of North Korean coal into China.
+China, for its part, says it has already increased the presence of security agents on its border with North Korea, signed on to U.N. sanctions packages and more strongly enforced sanctions that bar imports of North Korean coal into China.
 Coal accounts for an estimated 30 percent of North Korea's exports.

 Jihye Lee contributed to this post.